 As unpleasant and dangerous as those symptoms may be, they actually represent the wonderful survival system of your body.
-So when patients with anxiety describe some of those symptoms to me, I usually congratulate them for being healthy!
+So, when patients with anxiety describe some of these symptoms to me, I usually congratulate them for being healthy!

 When faced with danger, our natural response is to escape.
-After escaping, we usually feel relief.
-And in the future, we try to avoid the situation that we perceived as dangerous.
+After escaping, we usually feel relieved.
+In the future, we try to avoid the situation that we perceived as dangerous.
 We also try to make ourselves as safe as possible when we can't escape the situation.

-All of those anxiety components (Thoughts, Physical Sensations, and Behaviours) are interconnected:
+All of those components of anxiety (Thoughts, Physical Sensations, and Behaviours) are interconnected:

-- The more of the physical reactions we are experiencing, the more anxiety-related thoughts we will have, and the more we will try to avoid the situation.
+- The more physical reactions we experience, the more anxiety-related thoughts we will have, and the more we will try to avoid the situation.

-So all the three components of anxiety create a vicious cycle, with each element of it influencing the other two.
+So, all the three components of anxiety create a vicious cycle, with each element influencing the other two.